 The interior of The Ostrich was refurbished in 2006 retaining all the best features of this very historic building!

 Foodwise, a wide variety of dishes are on the menu and the aim is to cater for a range of tastes and budgets.
-The bill of fare includes light snacks and meals including sandwiches and salads, alongside much loved traditional "pub classics" such as pies, fish and chips, sausage and mash, steaks and burgers, as well as a mouth watering selection of "Chef's Favourites" and desserts.
+The bill of fare includes tasty breakfasts and brunches, light snacks including sandwiches and salads, alongside starters and main meals including much loved traditional "pub classics" such as pasta dishes, pies, fish and chips, sausage and mash, steaks and burgers, as well as a mouth watering selection of "Chef's Favourites" and desserts.

 For thirsty customers The Ostrich has a wide range of draught lagers, ciders, cask and seasonal ales, along with a selection of bottled beers and a small, but thoughtfully chosen wine list.

 Click here to see more details of The Ostrich's Menus.

 Video showing interior shots of The Ostrich Inn